szaitseff/szaitseff.github.io/README.md

 > It's for those who want a proper, *well-rounded* grounding in concepts fundamental to all computing disciplines.
 > It is designed according to the degree requirements of undergraduate computer science majors, minus general education (non-CS) requirements, as it is assumed most of the people following this curriculum are already educated outside the field of CS.
 > The courses themselves are among the very best in the world, often coming from Harvard, Princeton, MIT, etc.
->
-> **Organization**.

 The curriculum is designed as follows:
-> - *Intro CS*: for students to try out CS and see if it's right for them
-> - *Core CS*: corresponds roughly to the first three years of a computer science curriculum, taking classes that all majors would be required to take.
-> - *Advanced CS*: corresponds roughly to the final year of a computer science curriculum, taking electives according to the student's interests.
-> - *Final Project*: a project for students to validate, consolidate, and display their knowledge, to be evaluated by their peers worldwide.

 <h2 align="center"> INTRO to CS </h2>
+<h3 align="center"> For students to try out CS and see if it's right for them </h3>

 **Topics covered**:
 `imperative programming`